FIPS Mode

 When FIPS Mode is in operation:

-Traffic Manager SNMP interaction
+•Virtual Traffic Manager SNMP interaction

-The Traffic Manager SOAP API
+•The Virtual Traffic Manager SOAP API

-The Traffic Manager REST API
+•The Virtual Traffic Manager REST API

-The Traffic Manager Admin UI
+•The Virtual Traffic Manager Admin UI

-SSH access to a Traffic Manager Appliance
+•SSH access to a Virtual Traffic Manager Appliance

-When considering whether FIPS Mode is suitable for your deployment requirements, you should ensure that you consider whether the Traffic Manager FIPS boundary provides sufficient functional coverage.
+When considering whether FIPS Mode is suitable for your deployment requirements, you should ensure that you consider whether the Virtual Traffic Manager FIPS boundary provides sufficient functional coverage.

 TLS as an exception